 You can use liquid fertilizer by attaching the bottle to your hose.
 The application of liquid fertilizer is comparable to merely watering your lawn.
 The mixture of nutrients within our liquid fertilizers are well-balanced and homogenous to allow for an equal distribution on your lawn.
 The benefit of liquid lawn care is that you don’t need to wait for rainfall or apply your hose or sprinkler for the ingredients to soak in.
 The fast-acting ingredients in our liquid fertilizer are absorbed by the soil so that you can see results quickly.
 By rapidly penetrating the ground, you can enhance your grass and soil's health much faster than granular fertilizer.

-While both liquid and granular fertilizers will have a blend of these necessary macronutrients, not all fertilizers are created equally.
 With liquid lawn care, the fertilizer content is homogenous so that each fertilizer drop will have an identical amount of nutrients.
 With granular fertilizer, each granule comprises individual nutrient components that will not provide a homogenous application.
 Granular fertilizers slowly release nutrients as they become softened from watering or rain, while liquid fertilizers are fast-acting and will get to work as soon as you apply it onto your lawn.

-Another downside to granular fertilizer is that they have a higher salt content than a liquid fertilizer, which can be detrimental to your lawn health.
-Salt is a dehydrating product and is harmful to your grass when overapplied.
+A downside to granular fertilizer is that they can have a higher salt content than a liquid fertilizer, which can be detrimental to your lawn health.
+Salt is a dehydrating product and is harmful to your grass when over-applied.
 If you fertilize your grass to revive it from a dead or dried state, it is best to stay away from any fertilizers with higher salt content.
 When your soil has too much salt, it can prohibit nutrient penetration, which is the whole point of a fertilizer application.
-With liquid lawn care, you don’t have to worry about salt interfering with the nutrient-release process.
-If where you live is already more prone to salt, like Florida, you can opt for a more salt-tolerant grass.
-To find out if your grass type is salt-tolerant, check out this guide to salt-tolerant turfgrasses.

 When it comes to considering which type of fertilizer application is best for your lawn, you should also consider the spatial differences.
-The spatial difference refers to the difference in the area from plant roots to the fertilizer nutrients.
+The spatial difference refers to the difference in the area from plant roots to fertilizer nutrients.
 Some nutrients are less mobile, so it is best to apply fertilizer directly to the affected area.
 The farther the nutrient has to travel to a plant root, the less likely it is to be effective.
 Nutrients like phosphorus are considered less mobile so if your soil lacks this ingredient, consider opting for a more liquid solution like liquid fertilizer for maximum mobility.
 The watery nature of liquid lawn care will help nutrients travel down to the root more effectively and quickly.

 The liquid fertilizer application is easy - attach your bottle of fertilizer to your hose, turn on the hose, and start spreading.
 With a thorough but straightforward lawn watering application, you will be on your way to healthy, green grass using the liquid fertilizer attachment.